 1969: During a break in his commitments for the Jeff Beck Group, singer Rod Stewart began work on his first solo album, An Old Raincoat Won’t Ever Let You Down.
 Later that summer, Stewart and fellow Jeff Beck Group guitarist Ronnie Wood parted ways with Beck and joined Small Faces members Ronnie Lane, Ian McLagan, and Kenney Jones full time.
 The addition of Wood and Stewart, who were both taller than the group’s three other members, led them to drop the “Small” from their name.
 Record company executives wanted them to keep the Small Faces name to capitalize on the group’s earlier success, but the band’s members felt that the change in personnel warranted a new name.
 As a compromise, their first album was credited to Small Faces in the US, but subsequent albums were attributed to Faces.

 1970: “Teach Your Children,” the second single released from Crosby, Stills, Nash and Young’s second studio album, Déjà Vu, entered the Billboard Hot 100.
-The group had been joined during sessions by Jerry Garcia on pedal steel guitar, and in exchange, Crosby, Stills, Nash and Young agreed to help members of the Grateful Dead improve their vocal harmonies for their upcoming albums, Workingman’s Dead and American Beauty.
+The group was joined during sessions by Jerry Garcia on pedal steel guitar and, in exchange, Crosby, Stills, Nash and Young agreed to help members of the Grateful Dead improve their vocal harmonies for their upcoming albums, Workingman’s Dead and American Beauty.

 1970: Crosby, Stills, Nash & Young played the last of five days at the Fillmore East in New York.
 Heralded by many as America’s answer to the Beatles, demand for tickets was extremely high, with fans lined up around the block.
 After their final performance, the audience refused to leave, so Graham Nash begged the rest of the band to do an encore.
 David Crosby demanded cash before they went back out, so the show’s promoter started slipping one-hundred dollar bills under their door.
 When he got to eight, the group acquiesced and went out for one more song.